 Unless you are a national or multi-national corporation with offices or outlets in each important market, getting products and services to where your customers are can be a serious limitation to your business’s growth.
 Using a distributor can save your business the expense of developing a sales network.
 Alternatively, you may have an extensive sales network and be looking for new products to push out to your markets and customers.

-Either way, a clear and comprehensive distribution agreement is required to deal with the day to day matters such as pricing, forecasts, order quantities, delivery times, lead times and returns, as well as the unexpected issues such IP infringement claims, solicitation of key employees and sale of competing products.
+Either way, a clear and comprehensive distribution agreement is required to deal with the day to day matters such as pricing, forecasts, order quantities, delivery times, lead times and returns, as well as the unexpected issues such as IP infringement claims, solicitation of key employees and sale of competing products.

 Call us today to have us draft or review this key business GROWTH document today.